Nariety/simLayer4/ABP/README.txt

 Please see ExampleOutputTraces_x_hliang2.pdf (where x is a number from 1 to 3) for more examples.

+Note:
+1. The recommended mean time between packets value for running this program is at least 1000.
-Note: sometimes the program outputs warning "TOLAYER5:  PANIC!!
+2. Sometimes the program outputs warning "TOLAYER5:  PANIC!!
 Data Received in this packet are wrong".
 However, the message sent from layer5 on A-side is identical to the message sent to layer 5 on B-side.
 The cause is unknown at this moment but because the messages on both layer5's are the same, the ABP is still